 The May 2020 advisory demanded a higher level of due diligence, and the market reacted by onboarding more advanced systems.
 Nevertheless, the counteraction by bad actors was fast and more sophisticated than expected.
 With advanced deceptive tactics on the rise, stakes are higher than ever.
 One of the latest tactics trending in the news is vessel identity laundering.
 As reported by C4ADS, smugglers suspected of evading sanctions on North Korea have turned to this scheme to create fraudulent identities for sanctioned ships.

 Identity laundering challenges standard compliance measures and regulations.
 This practice makes use of advanced tools to confound the ability to verify the true identity of a vessel.
-Perhaps one of the most unsettling characteristics of laundering is that the IMO, which has long been a single source of truth for establishing vessel identities, is defrauded to obtain a false registered identity.
+Perhaps one of the most unsettling characteristics of laundering is that bad actors defraud the IMO.
+And a vessel’s IMO has long been a single source of truth for establishing vessel identities.

-Vessel identity laundering is significantly more sophisticated than previously observed instances of vessel identity tampering, in which vessels modify their physical appearance or broadcast another vessel’s identity, or false data on AIS transmissions.
+Vessel identity laundering is significantly more sophisticated than previously observed instances of vessel identity tampering, in which vessels can modify their physical appearance or broadcast another vessel’s identity.
 To understand just how tricky these schemes are, we will walk through the case of the KINGSWAY.
 This vessel underwent a sophisticated identity laundering operation to avoid international sanctions for almost three years.

 The Windward effect

 Given its complexity, vessel identity laundering presents new challenges for the maritime industry.
-For example, if a vessel has the IMO number, the appearance, and the AIS signal to back it up – how can stakeholders be expected to recognize it as another vessel?
-Thanks to this challenge, the KINGSWAY successfully avoided designation and operated freely for nearly three years—until its detention in May 2021.
+For example, if a vessel has the IMO number, the appearance, and the AIS signal to back it up, how can stakeholders be expected to recognize it as another vessel?
+Thanks to this challenge, the KINGSWAY operated freely for nearly three years — until its detention in May 2021.

 - Create a cleaner, more reliable picture of movements worldwide over time